Taraj/express-validator/README.md

 }
 ```
 ## Global settings
-You can set Joi validation options when register middleware.
+You can set Joi validation options when registering middleware.
 ```Typescript
 app.use(expressValidator({
     stripUnknown: false,